 So just how much can the warehouse club save you on your trip?

 Our in-house travel expert Clara Bosonetto compares Costco Travel to the AAA discount you may be familiar with.
 Members may see a 10% savings overall through booking with Costco.

-With that in mind, here are some other things you need to know before booking your trips through Costco Travel…
+With that in mind, here are some other things you need to know before booking a trip through Costco Travel.

 1. Costco Travel Packages Offer a One-Stop-Shopping Experience

-As with many travel websites, Costco lets you book an entire vacation online.
+Just like many other travel websites, Costco lets you book an entire vacation online.
 This appeals to people who like to have all the moving parts of planning a trip (airfare, accommodations, activities, etc.) handled in a neat, organized way.